Ancient and modern, temples and cities

 I wasn't entirely sure where to get off the bus (the stops are sometimes marked, and sometimes seem to be determined by the driver's whim), but I figured all the other tourists on this rural bus line were headed for the same place, so I could just follow them when the whole crowd hopped off.
 And I was right.
 The bus stopped at a nondescript crossroad, and I followed a couple dozen camera-laden toward the signs marked Mnajdra and Hagar Qim.

 The dual ruins of Mnajdra and Hagar Qim make up an ancient temple complex, one of the oldest stone buildings still standing on earth.
 They far predate the Egyptian pyramids and were built not long before Stonehenge.
 They sit on an arid slope above the Mediterranean blue, long buried but now re-excavated and partly re-built in the modern interpretation of what they might have originally looked like.
-Not unlike Stonehenge, their orientation captures certain dawn light on the two solstices - or so say the guide books.
+Not unlike Stonehenge, their orientation captures certain dawn light on the two solstices - or so sa

 Between the two temples, a stone-paved path rolled out down the hillside.
 Several less ancient remnants - a fortification tower built only several hundred years ago, and a monument to twentieth-century Maltese governor - so I hiked cross-country to see those too.
 From there, the tiny island of Fifla peaked up out of the sea; like most small marine islands, it's home to thousands of seabirds who've staked out claim on the breeding grounds - and was once (though no longer) a target of shooting practice for the British military during their tenure on Malta.